csbridge/turkey-21-website/templates/en/resources/submission-sl.md

 Students submit their code to Edstem twice a day. **It is okay if they don't finish everything, or if they are still working.** We just want to know that they are keeping up with the material.
 Please be sure to give this messaging to your session <u>in the first tea time</u>.

 They will also need to submit their code for office hours and debugging help.
-They do not need to submit if they have onceptual questions or are looking for general problem-solving approaches.
+They do not need to submit if they have conceptual questions or are looking for general problem-solving approaches.
 They can resubmit as many times as they want.

 [Click here]({{pathToRoot}}en/resources/submission-oh.html) for the Student submission process.